vankessel/vankessel.github.io/blog/_posts/2018-06-16-intro-to-neural-networks-1.md

 ### Optimizer

-An optimizer is a method that uses the loss function and dataset to determine how to change the parameters ([**weights**](#weights)) of the network.
+An optimizer is a process that uses the loss function and dataset to determine how to change the parameters ([**weights**](#weights)) of the network.

-[**Stochastic gradient descent**](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) (SGD) is the optimization process of running a sample input from the dataset through the network, then using the derivative of the error of a with respect to the parameters of the network (The [**gradient**](https://en.wikipedia.org/wiki/Gradient)) to nudge the parameters in a direction that lowers that error.
+[**Stochastic gradient descent**](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) (SGD) is the optimization process of running a sample input from the dataset through the network, then using the derivative of the loss of a with respect to the parameters of the network (The [**gradient**](https://en.wikipedia.org/wiki/Gradient)) to nudge those parameters in a direction that lowers that loss.

 Mini-batch gradient descent is the same process except the gradients from a batch of random samples from the dataset are averaged.
 This helps ensure the gradient is pointing in a direction that optimizes in a general way for many sample inputs and not just individual inputs.